How often do you use this type of product?

 In some cases, you may also choose to use both concealer and color corrector.
 “You need color correctors if you're trying to conceal discoloration.
 Concealer alone won't do the trick because the color needs to be neutralized initially before coverage,” explains Badro.

 For instance, if you have significant under-eye circles, you can use a peach color corrector to neutralize the darkness and then apply a concealer that matches your skin tone on top to provide coverage.
-If you’re looking for an all-in-one product, you can find many color correcting concealers too.
+If you’re looking for an all-in-one product, you might love color-correcting concealers.

-Looking for the best color correctors and under-eye concealers?
+Looking for more complexion products that are perfect for your skin?
 Take our Beauty Quiz now to get started with your own IPSY beauty subscription.
 Already an IPSY member?
 Refer your friends to earn points, which you can use toward products.
 Either way, don’t forget to check us out on Instagram and TikTok @IPSY.

 Like this article?
 Share it with your friends by clicking the icons below!